potocpav/batch-rename/README.md

   -q, --quiet    do not output anything
   -p, --pretend  just list the mv commands, do not write anything -b, --batch    do not ask before renaming
+  -c, --copy     copy the files instead of just moving
 ```

 ## Example usage